News Feature – St. Marys Journal Argus, and online at OurPerth.ca. (Oct 8, ’16)

 Reading – “Words of the Season” in Pickering, Ontario, part of Durham Region’s Culture Days celebration.
 (Sep)

-Feature Reboot – Numéro Cinq feature reappeared on Bookmarking Book Art – Ingrid Ruthig.
+Feature Reboot – Numéro Cinq feature reappeared on Bookmarking Book Art.
 (Jun)

-Event Host – 2014 Ontario Writers’ Conference Festival of Authors.
-Ingrid hosted and interviewed authors Karen Connelly, Kathryn Kuitenbrouwer, and Catherine Bush.
-Psst, there was cake!
+Event Host & Interviewer – 2014 Ontario Writers’ Conference Festival of Authors, with authors Karen Connelly, Kathryn Kuitenbrouwer, and Catherine Bush.
 (Apr)

 2014 Miscellany – “Antoinette’s Head” exhibited at Station Gallery’s “Drawing for Art” 2014. || Poem in MESS: The Hospital Anthology (Tightrope Books). || Contributor to “A Rewording Life” project, an anthology edited by Sheryl Gordon in support of language, memory, and the Alzheimer’s Foundation, to be released in 2015. || In fall, a community TA for the University of Pennsylvania’s Coursera MOOC “Modern & Contemporary American Poetry” (or “ModPo”), facilitated by Professor Al Filreis.